 While we will not be meeting in-person, we will be engaging online and regular submissions will take place online.
-It is a student's responsibility to ensure access to a stable, higher-speed internet connection and an appropriate computer/device that can support learning.
+It is your responsibility to ensure that you have access to a stable, higher-speed Internet connection and an appropriate computer/device that can support your learning.
 Please note that smartphones/smart devices apps (such as the eClass/Moodle and Zoom apps) may have different/limited functionality compared to their use on a laptop or desktop.
-A webcam/camera and microphone may be needed for certain communication.
+A webcam/camera and microphone is needed for certain communication.